allegheny-college-ls-190-summer-2021/course-materials/README.md

 Everything you complete in this course will have participation points attached to it.
 In real-world development, "showing up" (that is, being present to tackle issues and dedicating time to the practice) is an essential feature of development work.
 To model habits, I reward effort in ways that might seem disproportionate, but focus our work on the _process_ of completing a project.
 The final product is a necessary part of a good process, but learning how to engage in creative inquiry is, in some ways, massively more important than actually making something out of it.

 Participation points will be added to all assignment point values throughout the course, and will change from assignment to assignment to reflect difficulty.
+While participation _doesn't_ necessarily include class attendance, I imagine that anyone would find it difficult to skip a large amount of classes and be able to participate meaningfully.

 tl; dr: I want your work to be functional/high quality; really, though, I reward risk and effort.
 I want you to try things.